seanpm2001/Learn/README.md

 **This release uses/represents data from:** `2022, Sunday, November 27th at 9:32 pm PST`

-**Note:** _I accidentally used data from 2022 November 27th yesterday, instead of what I had assigned for 2022 November 26th_
+**Note** _I accidentally used data from 2022 November 27th yesterday, instead of what I had assigned for 2022 November 26th_

 **Changes:**